 The ceremony was also special in that neither Paul nor I could stop crying.
 We were so overcome with love and emotion that tears streamed down our cheeks through our laughter and our sweet moments alike.
 Our day-of coordinator had given Paul Kleenex for my tears, and he ended up needing them for his.
 After I read “I Carry Your Heart” by E. E. Cummings, he was so touched that all he could do was shake his head in amazement and wipe my tears away for me.

 In addition to honoring our departed parents during the ceremony, we wanted to recognize them in other ways as well.
-Paul and I are foodies and cocktail enthusiasts, so at our rehearsal dinner we honored his father by serving one of his, and coincidentally one of our, favorite desserts: key lime pie from Ruth’s Chris Steakhouse.
+Paul and I are foodies and cocktail enthusiasts, so at our rehearsal dinner we honored his father by serving one of his favorite desserts: Key lime pie from Ruth’s Chris Steakhouse.
 My mother loved Fuzzy Navel cocktails, so we served Fuzzy Navels as one of our signature drinks and called it a Suzy Q, which was my mother’s nickname.
 We also felt it was important to honor my father, who contributed a considerable financial donation to our day.
-The cocktail was called The Father of the Bride, and it was a Dark and Stormy: Myers’s rum, Bundaberg ginger beer, and Rose’s lime juice.
+The cocktail was called The Father of the Bride, and it was a Dark and Stormy.
 We didn’t tell him we were doing this, and so he was quite surprised to find out that folks were walking around drinking a “Scott,” as the guests nicknamed the drink.
-Our other signature drinks included a Blushing Bride (champagne and Chambord) and a Gold Groom (tequila, mango, orange, and pomegranate juices).
+Our other signature drinks included a Blushing Bride (champagne and Chambord) and a Gold Groom (tequila, mango, orange, and pomegranate juice).
 They were all a huge hit, and our guests were very thankful that we had a selection of cocktails, beer, wine, and champagne.
 Guests would ask each other, “What are you drinking?”
 And the enthusiastic response would be, “A Suzy Q,” or “A Scott,” or “A Blushing Bride.”

 Having a small guest list was one of the best decisions we made; every time we looked at a face, it was someone we loved and had known for so many years that we could literally thank them for helping to make us who we are today and for helping to shape us into perfect partners for each other.
 I would make that decision again in a heartbeat.

-Another touching detail was our photo booth wall.
-My uncle is a craftsman, and he made us a beautiful photo booth wall.
+Another favorite detail was our photo-booth wall, which was made by my uncle, a craftsman.
 I chose the wallpaper, a pewter and silver damask print, and my aunt gave me some ornately carved vintage photo frames.
 I collected old black-and-white photographs of our family members: grandparents, great grandparents, and great aunts and uncles, including some glamorous wedding portraits circa 1920 and 1930, and framed them all in silver and black frames.
 My uncle then took all the elements and created a piece of art.
 I truly love the photographs of Paul and I posing with the vintage frames of the photo booth wall.
 I used one of these photographs for the cover of the 2013 family calendar I made for everyone with our wedding photographs.

 Designed by Jen’s Cake in San Jose, the cake was so gorgeous that most guests, including my bridesmaids, thought it had to be fake and just for display.
 It was a simple three-tier round cake with a petal-shaped bottom tier to evoke a bygone era.
 All the tiers were adorned at the base with rows of rhinestones.
 The ivory buttercream frosting was smoothed to look almost like fondant but with a very subtle texture.
 It was dusted with pearl luster dust to give the finish some dimension and depth.
-The cake sat atop an ornately carved silver riser and was crowned with deep magenta-purple flowers.
+The cake sat atop an ornately carved silver riser and was crowned with deep magenta flowers.
 The guests were quite surprised when we cut into it and they saw that it was, in fact, a real cake.
-Not only was it gorgeous, but all three flavors (yes, I had all three flavors that night—lemon cake with raspberry cream cheese frosting, red velvet cake with cream cheese frosting, and German chocolate cake with dulce de leche filling) were so incredibly delicious that the day after the wedding we all had cake with our champagne brunch.
+Not only was it gorgeous, but all three flavors—lemon cake with raspberry cream cheese frosting, red velvet cake with cream cheese frosting, and German chocolate cake with dulce de leche filling—were so incredibly delicious that the day after the wedding we all had cake with our champagne brunch.

 Our print designs and signage were created by Paul’s cousin, April Funsten, who owns Penny Ann Designs and does beautiful work.
 She handmade the triplicate-layer invitations with ribbon and rhinestone buckle detailing, and she designed our monogram, which adorned our invitations, our thank-you notes, our bar signage, our seating chart, and more.
 She was just as excited about the glamour factor as I was, and she managed to find Swarovski crystals in just the right shade of teal, so we adorned every sign we could with crystals.
 I think my favorite paper element was the menu/thank-you card that she made for every guest.
 On one side was a thank-you note from Paul and I to our guests, and on the other side was the night’s menu.
 A number of guests kept theirs and have it displayed with the thank-you side up.
 The programs mirrored the invitations and were done in triplicate layers with the poem I read to Paul printed on the final layer.
-Lastly, my other favorite signs were the welcome and farewell signs that read, “Happily ever after begins here,” and, “…And they lived happily ever after,” respectively.
+Lastly, my other favorite signs were the welcome and farewell signs.
 We still have all of our signage and are trying to incorporate the happily-ever-after signs into our home.
-We already have the signature cocktail sign allocated for our new steamer bar cabinet.

 I had always wanted to drive off in a vintage Rolls Royce while golden fireworks burst overhead, but being a bride of reasonable financial means, I chose to do sparklers instead.
 With the help of my amazing day-of coordinator, Amy Frugoli of Twitterpated Weddings, I found 36-inch sparklers that burned for four minutes—plenty of time to snap some gorgeous pictures.
 And, boy, were they ever!
 My husband dipped me back and laid a kiss on me that made sparks fly, literally and figuratively.
 Lindsey Freitas of Bellalu Photography captured the most stunning, breathtaking, magical, Hollywood-couldn’t-have-done-it-better photographs of those moments.
 They are truly breathtaking, and a huge gallery-wrapped canvas is currently on order for our home.
 Not only did the sparklers make for out-of-this-world-gorgeous photos, but our guests had an absolute blast playing with them.
-The boys were play-light-saber fighting with the lit sparklers and making light saber noises.
-The girls were posing with their lit sparklers for the cameras and acting goofy and silly.
-Many guests told us after the wedding that the sparklers were their favorite part of the reception and such great fun.
+Many told us after the wedding that the sparklers were their favorite part of the reception and such great fun.
 In fact, I ordered 100, even though we only had 75 guests, and somehow the last box of 25 mysteriously disappeared.
 I have a feeling that they will resurface at someone’s Fourth of July BBQ this year!